Gender Budgeting from Theory to Action

 If you are a Councillor or work for a Local Authority and would like to find out more about our training offer please contact Sara Cowan.

-If you work or volunteer with a community group, women’s rights organisation or other third sector organisation and would like to organise tailored group training please contact Heather Williams.
+If you work or volunteer with a community group, women’s rights organisation or other third sector organisation and would like to organise tailored group training/workshops please contact Heather Williams.